 Resistance exercise combined with eating enough protein stimulates its absorption and prevents loss of muscle mass and strength.

 Good-quality sleep is essential for the body and mind to revive, repair and recharge.
 Experts say that if you want to boost metabolism, you need to get enough sleep.

 Research suggests that depriving ourselves of quality sleep causes us to over-eat.
 Ghrelin levels (a hormone produced in our stomach) increase our feelings of hunger.

 Not sleeping enough can also cause our human growth hormone (HGH) to tumble, which may make it harder to lose weight.
 When deficient in growth hormone, our symptoms include loss of muscle ,decreased energy ,increased fat cells, decreased sex drive and a greater risk of cardiovascular disease.

-I love to sip on my Relax + Renew Organic Tea or Rose Absolute that helps calm the mind and body.
+I love to sip on my Relax or Beauty Tea that helps calm the mind and body.